Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Literature

 \subsection{Prompting strategies}

 A prompt is a structured instruction or query provided to a LLM to guide the form, content, or behaviour of its response.
-In general, a prompt consists of textual input, contextual information, system role (e.g., defining the model as a helpful assistant, a tutor, etc.), or examples that define the task the model is expected to perform and/or specify the format the response should follow.
+In general, a prompt consists of textual input, contextual information, system role (e.g. defining the model as a helpful assistant, a tutor, etc.), or potentially example-based demonstrations, which define the task the model is expected to perform and/or specify the format the response should follow.
 Some LLMs are capable of handling multimodal inputs, such as images, audio, files, or even code. \\

 To be able to interpret prompts, LLMs decompose them into discrete units known as tokens, which are the basic units for computation.
 These tokens are mapped into high-dimensional latent spaces and passed through multiple layers of transformer-based neural architectures that predict the next most likely tokens in the output sequence.
 Consequently, the quality and structure of the input prompt highly influence the relevance, coherence, and robustness of the model’s output \citep{jin2020bert, minaee2021deep}.
 Moreover, without adequate context, these LLMs can also manifest undesirable behaviours \citep{bommasani2021opportunities}, biased responses \citep{gehman2020realtoxicityprompts}, provide false or incorrect information, or even generate hallucinatory content \citep{welleck2019neural}.\\